SteveAustin79/YTDL/README.md

 <br/>

 # YTDLchannel - YouTubeChannelDownloader 0.5
-Download all videos from a specific YouTube channel.
+Download all videos as mp4 from a specific YouTube channel.

 ### Features
 - video resolutions > 1080p only provided as webm by YouTube -> converted to mp4 after downloading